|FreeVR: Virtual Reality Integration Library|

 Graphics LibrariesThus far, FreeVR has been interfaced to four graphics libraries:

-Note however that examples for OpenSceneGraph and OpenSG are not yet included with the distribution.An interface to Inventor has worked in the past, and work continues.
+Note however that examples for OpenSceneGraph and OpenSG are not yet included with the distribution.An interface to the Inventor graphics API has worked in the past, and work continues.
 At this point, the focus is on the Coin3D implementation of the Inventor API.
-One day we hope to interface to other interesting graphics systems such as SCIrun, the Simian volume renderer, and Tachyon (John Stone's real-time raytracer).
-Others are also in the back of our minds.

 Part of the reasoning for making FreeVR an open-source effort is to allow easy access to anyone interested in using the library who might have unusual I/O devices.
 (Of course, that's not the only reason or we would have simply provided a DSO interface.)